Weddings and civil partnerships

 Legalities

-As the Humanist ceremony does not form a marriage/civil partnership contract in the legal sense at the moment, most couples will attend a Register Office, but many couples regard the humanist civil partnership celebration as that which binds them together.
+As the Humanist ceremony sadlydoes not currently form a marriage/civil partnership contract in the legal sense at the momen (Though this is under review) most couples will attend a Register Office, but many couples regard the humanist civil partnership celebration as that which binds them together.

 This can take place anytime you want, some attend a day or two before the humanist ceremony, to deal with the legal formalities and obtain a civil marriage certificate.
 It is not necessary to exchange rings at the Register Office.